philippzhuravlev/CDIO-2/README.md

 # .EXE AND .JAR
 There will be both a `.exe` and a `.jar` file in the target folder.
-You can run the `.exe` file or open a terminal and type
+You can run the `.exe` file or open a terminal in the `target` folder and type
    ```bash
    java -jar CDIO.2.1.0.jar
    ```